Battle of Delaware Bay: Aftermath

-The Americans won the day and Lieutenant Joshua Barney was given command of the prize General Monk, which had well over 300 shot-holes in her sides.
-Barney sailed both Hyder Ally and Monk to Chester, Pennsylvania where he left Hyder Ally and sailed on to Philadelphia in Monk.
+The Americans won the day and Barney was given command of the prize General Monk, which had well over 300 shot-holes in her sides.
+Barney sailed both Hyder Ally and Monk to Chester, Pennsylvania, where he left Hyder Ally and sailed on to Philadelphia in Monk.
 He was then ordered to France to deliver dispatches to Benjamin Franklin.
 After the war ended Barney joined the French Navy.
 During the War of 1812, Barney was a captain, commanded the Chesapeake Bay Flotilla, and later commanded marines and sailors at the Battle of Bladensburg.